CityofToronto/bdit_flashcrow/scripts/dev/README.md

 ### Run!

-To run Flashcrow, at a minimum you must start the frontend and `web` backend:
+To run MOVE, at a minimum you must start the frontend and `web` backend:

 - `npm run frontend` to serve static files;
 - `npm run backend` for the web application REST API.